Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	17. Protection rating:  3/5, -1 in Feudal economies, +1 in Regulated or Planned economies, +1 with Distributed Desalination (advanced environmentalism)
 	18. Technological smoothness:  4/5
 	19. Technological extremophilia:  3/5
+	20. Siphon quality:  4/5
-	20. Stress/Boredom rating:  2/5 (Calm)
+	21. Stress/Boredom rating:  2/5 (Calm)
-	21. Me-points:  0/3
+	22. Me-points:  0/3
-	22. Special categories:  Galactic Politics
+	23. Special categories:  Galactic Politics
-	23. Conversion potential:  Unknown
+	24. Conversion potential:  Unknown
 58. Penal Retreats
 	1. Challenge cured:  Brutal justice
 	2. Challenge cure interpretation:  This investment in rehabilitation replaces lethal or debilitation-based criminal justice with 'merely' sticking criminals in a paternalistic hole where everything they say or do will be analyzed by "virtuous" people trying to control them.